-4.6 Movement joints should be incorporated into the systems in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation.
+4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation.
+The designer should make provision for cumulative vertical shrinkage and/or creep deformation within the timber substrate.
+This aspect of performance is outside the scope of the Certificate and guidance should be sought from the Certificate holder on such requirements for each application.

-4.7 The structural frame of the building, including the sheathing boards, is the responsibility of the building designer and is outside the scope of this Certificate.
-However, the frame (and sheathing-associated fixings) should be structurally adequate, and must be designed to resist racking due to wind and other forces, be able to withstand the loads applied from the insulation systems (see Table 3 for the non-exhaustive minimum specifications for system installations relating to the light gauge steel and sheathing).
+4.7 The structural frame of the residential park home/caravan, including the sheathing boards, is the responsibility of the building designer/contractors and is outside the scope of this Certificate.
+However, the structural frame (and sheathing-associated fixings) must be structurally adequate, designed to resist wind and other forces, and be able to withstand the loads applied from the insulation system (see Table 3 for the non-exhaustive minimum specifications for system installations relating to the light gauge steel, timber-frame and sheathing).

-Table 3 Minimum steel frame construction requirements

-Item Characteristic Specifications Steel-framed structure Cold-formed steel frame members should be in accordance with BS EN 1993-1-3.
-The steel structure studs should be at least 1.2 mm thick, with 50 mm (minimum) flanges.
-In accordance with BS EN 10346 type S 320 GD +Z275 Sheathing board (cement particle board - CPB) (1) 12 mm minimum thickness Manufactured to BS EN 634-2 : 2007 Class 1, with a minimum density of 450 kg·m -3 and a reaction to fire classification of D-s2, d0 (2) or better in accordance with BS EN 13501-1 : 2018
+Table 3 Minimum specification for the timber/steel-frame construction ltem Characteristic Specifications Timber-framed structure The timber structure should be at least 37 mm wide, with a minimum depth of 72 mm or 0.026 times the panel height in mm, whichever is greater In accordance with BS EN 338 : 2016 and BS EN 14081-1 : 2016 and dry graded and marked in accordance with BS 4978 : 2007.
+Steel-framed structure greaterwith BS 4978 : 2007Cold-formed steel frame members should be in accordance with BS EN 1993-1-3 : 2006.In accordance with BS EN 2015The steel structure studs should be at least 1.2 mm thick, with 50 mm (minimum) flanges.Type S 320 GD +Z275 Sheathing board (cement particle board - CPB) (1) 12 mm minimum thickness Manufactured to BS EN 634-2 : 2007 Class 1, a minimum density of 450 kg·m -3 with a reaction to fire classification of D-s2, d0 or better in accordance with BS EN 13501-1 : 2018 Sheathing board (plywood) (1) 12 mm minimum thickness Manufactured to BS EN 636 : 2012 and BS EN 13986 : 2004 for use in humid conditions (service Class 2 or better) in accordance with BS EN 335 : 2013, with a minimum density of 450 kg·m -3 and a reaction to fire classification of D-s2, d0 or better in accordance with BS EN 13501-1 : 2018

-(1) The board must be of an exterior grade, with the minimum acceptable specification as indicated in this Table.
+(1) The board must be of an exterior grade, with the minimum acceptable specification as indicated in the above Table.
 These components are outside the scope of this Certificate.